 Minimum Pension Payments

-Here are the minimum pension payments for the 2018 and 2019 financial years (1 July to 30 June).
+Here are the minimum pension payments for the 2020 financial year (1 July to 30 June).
 You need to withdraw at least:

 4% if you are under 65